Google Nest V Hive Thermostats

 For optimum safety, the ‘Nest Protect’ is a carbon monoxide and smoke detector which directly alerts you via your mobile if anything unusual is detected.
 Its ability to self test enhances the convenience and simplicity of it.

 Accompanied by a ‘Nest Protect’ app where you’ll be able to check the status, battery, and if any carbon monoxide or smoke has been detected.
 It will also give you the date and time of the last time you had a test and the status of your internet connection.
+This is a product that is sold separately to the thermostat, but it highlights the possibilities you can receive when using the Google Nest Learning Thermostat.

-Tailored to your preferences
+Tailored to your preferences.

 The Hive thermostat is a modern piece of equipment that is highly customisable.
 You’ll be able to set a temperature that is built around your schedule, so you don’t have to keep turning it on and off every five minutes.
 This can be problematic as once a schedule has been set, people don’t tend to adjust the temperature to their new routines.
-Unlike the Google Nest which moulds around any changes to your routine automatically.
+Unlike the Google Nest Learning Thermostat which moulds around any changes to your routine automatically.

 Although, Hive provides you with the option of arranging up to six time slots everyday with a range of settings and options.
 Giving you more room to personalise you smart thermostat.
 Installed with a ‘ready by’ mode is a hugely beneficial feature which makes sure you home reaches a set temperature at a certain time rather than just starting to climb to that temperature.